Legana/AMP_prediction_in_genomes/02_amp_models_trainingdata.md

   mutate(seq_name = paste0("amPEP_trainset_neg", 1:n()))
 ```

-AmPEP was redesigned in 2020 as Deep-AmPEP30 to focus on short AMPs ( \<
+AmPEP was redesigned in 2020 as Deep-AmPEP30 to focus on short AMPs (
-30 amino acids) by [Yan et
+&lt; 30 amino acids) by [Yan et
 al](https://doi.org/10.1016/j.omtn.2020.05.006) and its training and
 test data is available
 [here](https://cbbio.online/AxPEP/?action=dataset).
 Deep-AmPEP30’s